 Comp.# General Competency Course Meeting Competency Credits Onsite Online FS1 Define and describe the concepts of food systems, food security, food system sustainability, and resilience.
-180.620 Food Systems and Public Health 4 1 st FS2 Use a systems perspective to propose an evidence-based food system intervention 180.620 Food Systems and Public Health 4 1 st FS3 Explain the linkages between human health, animal health and environmental health 180.606 Case Studies in Food Production and Public Health OR 180.635 Seafood and Public Health: Global 4 4 th Trade, Nutrition, and the Environment 3 3 rd 180.655 Baltimore Food Systems: A Case Study of Urban Food Environments OR 4 3 rd FS4 Apply an equity lens to food systems challenges and/or interventions 180.644 Food System Resilience to Disasters: Covid-19, Climate Change, and Beyond OR 2 4 th 180.605 Food Systems Practicum 3 2 nd Evaluate benefits and tradeoffs of 180.606 Case Studies in Food Production and Public Health OR 4 4 th FS5 existing or proposed policy-based strategies to address food systems challenges.
-180.644 Food System Resilience to Disasters: Covid-19, Climate Change, and Beyond OR 2 4 th 180.635 Seafood and Public Health: Global Trade, Nutrition, and the Environment 3 3 rd GESH1 Define climate change and describe multiple ways climate change will have an impact on public health to both a scientific and lay audience.
-180.611 The Global Environment, Climate Change and Public Health 4 1 st GESH2 Define behaviors related to climate change and environmental sustainability, identify factors that affect them, and design a behavior change intervention to address either climate change or environmental sustainability.
-224.689 Health Behavior Change at the Individual, Community and Household Levels 4 2 nd GESH3 Effectively communicate a position/opinion on a climate and/or sustainability topic.
-188.688 Global Environmental Sustainability and Health Seminar Note: students must enroll in this course for both 2nd and 4th term 1 2 nd , 4 th 2 ^{nd} , 4 ^{th}
+180.620 Food Systems and Public Health 4 No 1 st FS2 Use a systems perspective to propose an evidence-based food system intervention 180.620 Food Systems and Public Health 4 No 1 st FS3 Apply principles of OneHealth to case studies in 180.606 Case Studies in Food Production and Public Health OR 4 No 4 th food production 180.635 Seafood and Public Health: Global Trade, Nutrition, and the Environment 3 No 3 rd 180.655 Baltimore Food Systems: A Case Study of Urban Food Environments OR 4 4 th No FS4 Apply an equity lens to food systems challenges and/or interventions 180.644 Food System Resilience to Disasters: Covid-19, Climate Change, and Beyond OR 2 No 2nd 180.605 Food Systems Practicum 4 2 nd No Evaluate benefits and tradeoffs of 180.606 Case Studies in Food Production and Public Health OR 4 No 4 th FS5 existing or proposed policy-based strategies to address food systems challenges.
+180.644 Food System Resilience to Disasters: Covid-19, Climate Change, and Beyond OR 2 No 2 nd 180.635 Seafood and Public Health: Global Trade, Nutrition, and the Environment 3 No 3 rd GESH1 Define climate change and describe multiple ways climate change will have an impact on public health to both a scientific and lay audience.
+180.611 The Global Environment, Climate Change and Public Health 4 1 st No GESH2 Define behaviors related to climate change and environmental sustainability, identify factors that affect them, and design a behavior change intervention to address either climate change or environmental sustainability.
+224.689 Health Behavior Change at the Individual, Community and Household Levels 4 2 nd No GESH3 Effectively communicate a position/opinion on a climate and/or sustainability topic.
+188.688 Global Environmental Sustainability and Health Seminar Note: students must enroll in this course for both 2nd and 4th term 1 2 nd , 4 th 2 nd , 4 th